WordPress makes managing your website easy… but that doesn’t mean it’s completely maintenance-free.

 One important maintenance task that often gets forgotten is database optimization.

 Your WordPress site stores all the information necessary to create and manage your site in a MySQL database, which requires some maintenance.
-(You can read a bit more about this in our post How Do WordPress Themes Work?)

 Over time, the database can end up holding onto a lot of information that’s no longer needed, slowing down your site.